Outdoor Classroom and Education

 - Fifth and sixth grade students annually visit the NIU Lorado Taft Field Campus where they experience multidisciplinary activities by interacting with the natural world.
 During this 3-day, 2-night trip, students participate in supplementary activities that support our HFCA science curriculum.
 Included in these activities are orienteering and usage of GPS technology, a simulation of the food energy cycle, an exploration of the rock and minerals, and wilderness survival.

 - Seventh grade students visit Timber-lee Christian Camp in East Troy, Wisconsin, where they experience many challenging activities that test their knowledge and understanding of the earth, life and physical sciences while also strengthening team building skills.
 During their 3-day, 2-night stay, students participate in zip-lining while also analyzing speed and velocity as affected by weight, attend classes on energy through a hands-on Energy Workshop, and explore the unique characteristics of various reptiles and mammals during Animal Encounters.
 Students also explore math and physics concepts by engaging in archery, a high ropes course, and rock climbing.

 Our outdoor classroom is truly a unique place to play and learn by:

-- expanding learning outside the classroom and is consistent with HFCA's data-drive approach to our curriculum.
+- expanding learning outside the classroom and is consistent with HFCA's data-driven approach to our curriculum.
 Studies support that exposing students to nature:

 - helps improve students' concentration,